 Ways to Reduce Lead in Your Water

-- Use cold water for cooking and drinking.
-Lead dissolves more easily in hot water.
-Use only cold water for cooking, drinking, or making baby formula.
-Boiling water does not remove lead.
+2. Use cold water for cooking, drinking, and preparing baby formula.
+Boiling the water will not reduce lead because.
 Flushing hot water tanks periodically is advisable.

 - Find out if your home has a city lead service line by calling the Service Department at 937-525-5800 or by viewing the Lead Service Line Map.